BVengo/simple-shulker-preview/README.md

 # Simple Shulker Preview
-Simple Shulker Preview is a small is a basic fabric mod that displays the icon of the first item in a shulker.
+Simple Shulker Preview is a small fabric mod that displays the icon of the first item in a shulker.
 This icon appears on top of the shulker icon in inventory slots.
 Especially useful for bulk storage!

 For downloads, details, and images, see https://www.curseforge.com/minecraft/mc-mods/simple-shulker-preview